kshedden/mice_workshop/README.md

 The most basic type of missingness mechanism is "missing completely at random" (MCAR).
-This means that whether a given data value is missing is completely independent of whether any other data value is missing, and further is unrelated to the values of any of the covariates, or the values of the outcome (DV).
+This means that whether a given data value is missing is completely independent of whether any other data value is missing, and further is unrelated to the values of any of the covariates, or to the values of the outcome (DV).
 Stated slightly more formally, this means that the elements of I and J are mutually independent of each other, and of X and Y.

-A slightly more realistic missingness mechanism is "missing at random".
-This means that whether a value is missing is independent of another value being missing, conditioned on the observed data.
+A slightly more realistic missingness mechanism is "missing at random" (MAR).
+This means that whether a value is missing is independent of any other value being missing, conditioned on the observed data.
 Slightly more precisely, it means that the elements of I and J are mutually independent, given Xobs and Yobs (the observed components of X and Y).